-A new foreign investment bill will impact venture capital and the U.S. startup ecosystem
+A new foreign investment bill will impact venture capital and the US startup ecosystem

 - any involvement in substantive decision-making of the company, other than through voting of shares

 Under this approach, the typical venture fund ought to be able to avoid a CFIUS filing because its foreign LPs won’t meet the above factors.
-And many direct investments into startups will also avoid filing with CFIUS unless they’re leading to board seats, non-public information about the company, or decision-making capability.
+And many direct investments into startups will also avoid filing with CFIUS unless they’re leading to board seats, non-public information about the company or decision-making capability.

 Still, VCs, LPs, and startups raising capital will need to navigate FIRRMA going forward to make sure they don’t get tripped up by the new law.
 Doing so will likely trigger a CFIUS filing, leading to delay and expense.
 The fast-moving startup ecosystem will not welcome the uncertainty that comes with a 45-day initial review that is fraught with uncertainty and costs.
 And that expense is no small sum, as FIRRMA sets the CFIUS filing fee at 1 percent of the value of the transaction or $300,000 — whichever is less.
 And that doesn’t include legal fees.